 Additionally, the financial clearance deadline — please review the academic calendar for the clearance deadline each semester.
 Please contact the Student Accounts office at (800) 782-3382, ext.
 4371, prior to a new semester to confirm the next financial clearance deadline.

 As you navigate along the road to financial aid, questions may arise.
 We’ve attempted to answer many of those questions below.
 If other questions develop, or if issues arise that require assistance, please do not hesitate to contact the Financial Aid office for help.

 The FAFSA (Free Application for Federal Student Aid) is the main application for need-based financial aid at CBU.
 The results of the FAFSA are used to calculate your financial aid award.

 The FAFSA is submitted to the U.S. Department of Education.
 A copy of it will be sent to the schools that you list on the FAFSA application.

 Yes, if you want to see how much Federal Aid you are eligible for.

 If you submitted the FAFSA online and listed CBU (001125) on it, we will usually receive the results in approximately 72 hours.
 It may take a little longer during peak processing season.

 Yes.
 The Federal Government will send you a SAR (Student Aid Report) that details the results of the FAFSA application.
 Your SAR will contain your EFC (Expected Family Contribution).
-That is the number that we use to calculate how much and what types of Federal Aid you are eligible for.
+That is the number used to calculate the amount and types of Federal aid for which you qualify.